The double gamma function and Vladimir Alekseevsky: On the history of the double gamma function

 See, also a recent work \cite{KK}.

 \sm

-In several papers 1899-1907, there was used the term '{\it Alexeiewsky function}'.
-The widely used modern term '{\it Barnes double gamma}' arises to Shintani \cite{Shi1}--\cite{Shi2}, who found old Barnes works.
-Alekseevsky, who was mainly the author of one big work \cite{Ale88}, \cite{Ale89}, \cite{Ale94}, \cite{Ale04}, at that time was forgotten, Barnes was well known due to 'Barnes integrals', which are a fundamental subject and a tool in theory of special functions, see, e.g., \cite{Whi}, \cite{AAR}.
-Notice also that Barnes type integrals and the convolution formula for the Mellin transform were the main tools for production of tables of integrals of A.~P.~Prudnikov, Yu.~A.~Bry\-ch\-kov, O.~I.~Marichev \cite{PBM} (see explanation of the technology in \cite{Mar}).
+The term '{\it Alexeiewsky function}' was used in several papers published in 1899-1907.
+The widely used modern term '{\it Barnes double gamma}' was originated by Shintani \cite{Shi1}--\cite{Shi2}, who found old Barnes works.
+Alekseevsky, who was mainly the author of one big work \cite{Ale88}, \cite{Ale89}, \cite{Ale94}, \cite{Ale04}, was forgotten at that time, while Barnes was well known due to the Barnes integrals (see above).